The Comfort Zone (album): Critical reception

 Arion Berger from Entertainment Weekly gave the album an A, writing, "With 14 longish songs, beautifully sequenced and warmly sung, The Comfort Zone is less a pop record than the soundtrack to a giddy, heartfelt R&B stage musical about love — minus the man."

 He highlighted "The Comfort Zone", "Running Back to You", "Save the Best for Last", "What Will I Tell My Heart", "Freedom Dance" and "Goodbye", and concluded, "Through it all, the keyboard romps, the drums get busy, and a flute adds occasional breathy punctuation.
 Give the lady a great big hand."

 Commercial performance

 The album peaked at number 17 on the US Billboard 200 and reached number one on the Billboard Top R&B/Hip-Hop Albums chart.
 In the United Kingdom, it peaked at number 24 upon its release in April 1992 before quickly falling out of the top 50.

 The album has since been certified triple platinum by the Recording Industry Association of America (RIAA) and gold by the Canadian Recording Industry Association (CRIA).

 Awards

-The album was nominated for five Grammy Awards: Best R&B Vocal Performance, Female for "Runnin' Back to You" in 1992; Best Pop Vocal Performance, Female, Record of the Year and "Song of the Year" for "Save the Best for Last" and Best R&B Vocal Performance, Female for "The Comfort Zone" in 1993.
+The Comfort Zone received five Grammy Award nominations: Best R&B Vocal Performance, Female for "Runnin' Back to You" in 1992; Best Pop Vocal Performance, Female, Record of the Year and "Song of the Year" for "Save the Best for Last" and Best R&B Vocal Performance, Female for "The Comfort Zone" in 1993.
+The album received three nominations at the 1993 American Music Awards, including Favorite Female Artist – Pop/Rock, Favorite Female Artist – Soul/R&B, and Favorite Adult Contemporary Album.
+Additionally, Williams received two nominations at the 1993 MTV Video Music Awards, including Best Female Video for "Save the Best for Last" and Best Cinematography for "Runnin' Back to You."